Viagra is a drug that helps treat erectile dysfunction. It improves blood flow to the penis, and its effects can last for up to 4 hours.

 There are many other ways to treat erectile dysfunction.

 Viagra is a phosphodiesterase (PDE) 5 inhibitor.
-There are several other PDE 5 inhibitors that are also
+There are several other PDE 5 inhibitors that are also helpful for treating erectile dysfunction, such as Stendra.

 Several other drugs have a similar effect to Viagra, such as Cialis or Levitra.